 BIBLE ANSWERS: Was Jesus the ONE and ONLY Son of God?

-(Ver 1.2) There is a popular false teaching going around in many churches that Jesus was the one and only Son of God and that is NOT what the Bible says.
-In fact that is not even close to what God says in the His Word.
-Why don’t we learn the truth and see what God actually wrote us in the Bible instead of believing preachers or teachers that don’t know how to read?
-This false teaching that Jesus was the One and Only Son of God has even crept into several modern Bible translations and thus it appears to become more legitimate than it truly is.
+(Ver 1.3) There is a popular false teaching going around in many churches that claims that Jesus was the one and only son of God and that is NOT what the Bible says.
+However, I do not want you to throw stones at me yet.
+I do want to say up front that I believe in the Triune Godhead.
+God is comprised of three unique personalities called 1) God the Father, 2) God the Son and 3) God the Holy Spirit.
+Therefore, Jesus is the only Son within the trinity of God.
+But that does not mean there are not other sons of God in His family.
+In fact preaching one son of God only is not even close to what God says in the His Word.
+Are you ready to learn the truth and see what God actually wrote us in the Bible?
+This false belief that Jesus was the one and only son of God has even crept into several modern Bible translations and thus it appears to become more legitimate than it truly is.
 Many Christians will read an erroneous modern Bible translation and think this is what God really said but they have to ignore the details of the correct writings of God in the original language word meanings to believe this way.
 This false teaching is destroying the truth to project an image that there are no other children of God except for Jesus.
-This leaves Christians with the impression that we are “a nothing” and “a nobody” and this is exactly what Satan wants you to believe so that he can condemn you.
+This leaves Christians with the impression that we are “a nothing” and “a nobody” and this is exactly what Satan wants us to believe so that he can condemn and accuse us.

-Also please do not read this lesson and believe that I am saying there is more than one Son in the Trinity!
-I am not claiming this and do not intend to do so.
-I know this Bible lesson will be controversial and I know that people will potentially take the message wrong very easily.
+I’m going to repeat this again, please do not read this lesson and believe that I am saying there is more than one Son in the Trinity!
+I am not claiming this and do not intend for the message to be understood this way.
+I know this Bible lesson will be offensive to some and I know that some people will potentially take the message wrong.
 People become so narrow minded when hearing something new.
 People like to take hold of one truth and abandon all others.
 I have said this more than once; there is more than one truth in the Bible.
-Jesus is the primary truth and the greatest reason to study the entire Bible but God teaches us other things like this lesson that should also be made known.
+Jesus is the primary truth and the greatest reason to study the entire Bible but God teaches us other things like this lesson that should also be made known to be His truth.
 This Bible lesson is not taking away from the message of Jesus Christ being the only begotten Son of God within the Trinity.
 Do not read this and believe that at all!
 I teach the Trinity of God very strongly.
 I teach the fact that Jesus is the only begotten Son of God very strongly.
-I teach the fact that God came to the earth personally in the flesh and died for our sins to give us His gift of righteousness.
+I teach the fact that God came to the earth personally in the flesh and died for our sins to give us His gift of righteousness to save us.
 Before you criticize me on one Bible lesson go read everything and then ask questions.

 Joh 3:16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 (KJV)